romkatv/gitstatus/README.md

 ![gitstatusd CPU profile (cold)](https://raw.githubusercontent.com/romkatv/gitstatus/master/docs/cpu-profile-gitstatusd-cold.png)

-This is a superset of the previous -- hot -- profile, with an extra `syscall` and string sorting for directory listing. gitstatusd uses `getdents64` Linux system call directly bypassing the glibc wrapper that libgit2 uses.
+This is a superset of the previous -- hot -- profile, with an extra `syscall` and string sorting for directory listing. gitstatusd uses `getdents64` Linux system call directly, bypassing the glibc wrapper that libgit2 uses.
 This is 5% faster.

 ### Multithreading